simularium/simularium-website/CONTRIBUTING.md

 Automatically builds from `master`

 #### Production deployment
-Note: The final two steps require the AWS CLI as well as permissions on AWS to copy to the production S3 bucket and to run a Cloudfront invalidation.
-See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html for details on installing the AWS CLI.

 From the Jenkins UI:
 1. Go to this project's `master` branch pipeline page: https://jenkins.corp.alleninstitute.org/job/docker-images/job/docker-agentviz-front-end/job/master/
 2. Select "Build with Parameters" on the left-hand-side navigation menu.